lelegard/cryptobench/README.md

 for the Montgomery algorithm, we see sequences of adjacent instructions such as _"umulh, mul, umulh, mul, mov, umulh, mul, subs, umulh, adc"_.
 All these instructions - except `mov` - use the M pipeline which consequently becomes a bottleneck.

+This bottleneck does not exist on the Arm Neoverse V1.
+There is no equivalent public document about the Apple Firestorm/Icestorm cores but we can assume that there is no such issue either.

 This explains why RSA is so slow on CPU's which are based on the Arm Neoverse N1 core.
 This problem no longer exists on Arm Neoverse V1 and more recent Arm cores.